Czechoslovak Ocean Shipping: Continued operation

-From the point of view of trade, the operation of the ships was very profitable.
+The operation of the ships was very profitable.
 Czechoslovak ships exchanged goods, among others, with China and Cuba, ie with states that at that time were partially blockaded for political reasons.
 They made it possible to get the products of Czechoslovak industry all over the world and to import scarce raw materials without much need for foreign exchange.

 Some ships were built by Czechoslovakia as consideration, such as the ship Kladno built from the proceeds of an anthracite mine in Vietnam, or the modern ship Vítkovice as consideration for an iron ore mine in Ethiopia.

-In 1984, Czechoslovakia had 14 seagoing vessels: Košice, Vítkovice, Blaník, Sitno, Radhošť, Kriváň, Praha, Mír, Bratislava, Třinec, Orlík, Slapy, Lipno and Ostrava.
+In 1984, Czechoslovakia had 14 seagoing ships: Košice, Vítkovice, Blaník, Sitno, Radhošť, Kriváň, Praha, Mír, Bratislava, Třinec, Orlík, Slapy, Lipno and Ostrava.

-Developments after 1990
+After 1990

 In 1992, Czechoslovak Ocean Shipping was privatized in the first wave of coupon privatization.
 The owners were FINOP, Čechofracht, about 50 investment privatization funds (the largest of which were PIAS, KIS, YSE and SIS), a restitution fund and about 20,000 holders of investment coupons and employee shares.
 Czechoslovak Ocean Shipping ordered two Panamax ships (Beskydy and Šumava) from the Daewoo shipyard of South Korea, and invested in ownership interests in several service, trade or shipping subsidiaries, some of which were designed to operate individual ships.

 On 15 June 1994, in connection with the Dissolution of Czechoslovakia, the company's articles of association were changed, and the name of the company was changed to Czech Ocean Shipping.

 In 1995, Michael D. Dingman and Viktor Kožený became the majority shareholders, and the restructuring and modernization of the fleet continued.
 Ships were gradually sold, some to the subsidiaries that operated them, some to other buyers (for example, in 1995, three ships were sold to the Slovak company Dunajplavba).
 The company subsequently went into a deep loss, and by 1998 its remaining ships were sold at very low prices.

 In recent years, Czech Ocean Shipping has focused mainly on investment activities and the management and rental of real estate.

 Czech and Slovak sailors continue to operate in the field, but mostly under the auspices of other companies.
 On four of the ships of the German shipping company MST, some crews were composed entirely of Czechs and Slovaks.
 Ethnically mixed crews were also on the ships of some Italian shipowners — Czech or Slovak representation on about 15 ships (especially in the officer corps), while the subordinate crew often comes from other countries, such as Ukraine.
-Czech and Slovak officers were also employed by some of the buyers of former Czechoslovak Ocean Shipping vessels.
+Czech and Slovak officers were also employed by some of the buyers of former Czechoslovak Ocean Shipping ships.